-Cox's current research projects include a co-edited book on genocide denial, related to the Center's April 2019 conference on that topic, to be published in September 2021.
-Some of his writings can be found on his Academia.edu page (https://uncc.academia.edu/JCox) as well as on this site.
+Cox is lead editor of a co-edited book on genocide denial, related to the Center's April 2019 conference on that topic, published in September 2021.
+His current projects include an article on "genocidal warfare and denial" by the U.S. in Vietnam, and a co-authored book, Genocide: A Thematic Approach (2024).
+Some of his writings can be found on his Academia.edu page (https://uncc.academia.edu/JCox).

-Dr. Cox is also affiliated to Africana Studies and Latin American Studies and is co-founder and inaugural president of UNCC's chapter of the American Association of University Professors (AAUP).
+Dr. Cox is also affiliated to Africana Studies, the Dept. of History, and Latin American Studies and is co-founder and inaugural president of UNCC's chapter of the American Association of University Professors (AAUP).

 March 2019 profile of John Cox in the UNCC's student newspaper, the Niner Times: "Creating an impact in and out of the lecture hall: Dr. John Cox goes beyond the expectations of a lecturer, making a difference in the community and impacting students' lives."